maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 **Figure 18: Opening the “raster calculator”.**

-we will now learn two approaches for setting thresholds.
+We will now learn two approaches for setting thresholds.
 We will first

 **open the raster calculator by selecting “Raster” -> “Raster Calculator...” from the main menu in QGIS as shown in Figure 18.
 Now the “raster calculator” tool will be opened as seen in Figure 19.
 We will now create our first threshold image by composing a rule (here called expression) which defines the threshold we want to apply.
 To do this we first define an output file using the field marked with “2”, then we double-click the clipped and re–projected elevation data layer listed in the “Raster Bands” section marked with “1”.
 When double-clicking the layer, it will appear in the “Raster calculator expression” section marked with “3”.
 We will now complete the expression by first clicking the “greater than” button marked with “4” and then entering the digits “50” into the expression window.
 With this expression, all pixels in the re–projected and clipped elevation raster with values above 50 m will be set to 1 and all pixels with values below 50 m will be set to 0.
 To check whether this works, we press the “OK” button.**